mzattera/v4j/docs/005/index.md

 - Remaining 618 tokens (2.0% of total), corresponding to 429 different terms (8.4% of total), are marked as "**unstructured**".

   **TODO** Show that vast majority of unstructured words appear only once in the text.
 This is probably true for separable too.

+- Sometime we contrast regular and separable terms to unstructured ones by calling th eformer ***structured***.

 The below table summarizes these findings.